NymphThree Dollar Dip

 Overview

-This simple but deadly midge/nymph pattern is tied with a thread body (usually brown or black), fine wire ribbing for segmentation, and a small tungsten or glass bead to help it sink quickly.
+This simple but effective midge/nymph pattern is tied with a thread body (usually brown or black), fine wire ribbing for segmentation, and a small tungsten or glass bead to help it sink quickly.
 It often features a small CDC or soft hackle collar for subtle movement.
 The pattern is minimal in materials but highly effective, especially in pressured waters where fish prefer smaller, natural presentations.

 Materials